Lenainweb/Parser/README.md

-#A script for parsing emails for a given URL with a given depth.
+# Script for parsing emails for a given URL with a given depth.
 ![python3.x](https://img.shields.io/badge/python-3.x-brightgreen.svg)

 ## Dependencies